gradle/gradle-talks/talks/innovation/src/slides/01-intro.md

 <p style="text-align: center">[http://www.gradle.org](http://www.gradle.org)</p>

-# The Road to 1.0
+## The road to 1.0

----

-* Establishing team
-* Ivy
+* Removal of Ivy as a fundamental component
+* Stabilisation of the Gradle Daemon
+* Building the development team
+* Forming the post 1.0 vision

 # Gradle 1.0

 Released 12th June 2012.

----
+## Gradle 1.0

 * A compelling evolution of build technology
-* Strong backwards compatibility
+* Serious commitment to backwards compatibility
+* Increased effort in communication (e.g. release notes)
-* A good option for a lot of projects
+* A good technology choice for many projects

 # The innovation continues ...